fannie1208/EM-research-group/content/home/recent.md

   offset: 0
   # Page order: descending (desc) or ascending (asc) date.
   order: desc

+  archive:
+    enable: false
+    text: See All
+    link: publications/
 design:
   # Choose how many columns the section has.
 Valid values: 1 or 2.
   columns: '1'